Memuya/PHP-PDO-Database-Query-Class/README.md

 # PHP-PDO-Database-Classes
 Easy way to connect and query your database via PDO.

-## 1. Go into the DB.php file and change values for your database
+# Get Started

-e.g. Change the dbname variable to your database name.
+## 1. Edit the DB.php file and change values for your database

 ## 2. Include the Query class